-Greg Moore co-chairs Dickinson Wright's Behavioral Health Care Practice Group along with his partner Russell A. Kolsrud.
+Greg Moore chairs Dickinson Wright's Behavioral Health Care Practice Group.
 Mr. Moore has been a practicing health care attorney since 1991.
 During his entire career, he has focused on representing and counseling providers of all types and sizes across all existing and developing segments of the industry.
 He has been recognized as a thought leader and innovator when it comes to the integration of behavioral and physical health care.
 With 25 years of experience serving clients in the industry, his practice covers the full spectrum of regulatory, transactional, and litigation services.

 In January 2009, Greg along with his partner Russ Kolsrud created a Behavioral Health Care Law focused Practice Group in response to the Mental Health Parity and Addiction Equity Act of 2008 and the resulting expanded services clients in the Mental Health and Substance Use Disorder space would need.
 It was the first of its kind in a national law firm.
 With more than 50 years of combined experience, Greg and Russ continue to guide their behavioral health care clients through the highly nuanced Patient Protection and Affordable Care Act while maintaining a robust practice across all segments of the healthcare industry.